Cagnoro1/Superstores-Sales-Analysis-and-Dashboard/README.md

 * Microsoft Excel - Data cleaning, Data Analysis
 * Tableau - Create Dashboard Report

 ## Data Cleaning and Preparation
+Microsoft Excel was used to clean this data.
+Here is what was done:
+- Added filters to each column
-For the most part, this data did not need much cleaning.
-Microsoft Excel  was used to separate "Order Date" by Day Month and Year.
+- Separated "Order Date" by Day Month and Year.

 ## Exploratory Data Analysis
 Explored the sales data to answer key questions, such as: